Frequently Asked Questions

 The Ryan White HIV/AIDS Program and its AIDS Drug Assistance Program (ADAP) may be available to provide additional assistance to people living with HIV.
 ADAPs can help with the cost of medications for those without insurance coverage and with some costs associated with coverage for those with insurance.
 ADAPs operate in every state and US territory and can assist those with low to moderate incomes (actual eligibility varies from state to state).

-There are also Patient Assistance Programs (PAPs) that offer free HIV medication to people who do not qualify for assistance programs such as Medicaid, Medicare, or ADAP.
+There are also Patient Assistance Programs (PAPs) that offer free HIV medication to people who do not qualify for assistance programs such as Medicaid, Medicare or ADAP.